schuchert/schuchert.github.io/_posts/2019-11-04-VanishingVolatile.md

     we needed to use the volatile keyword, until we didn't.
 tagile: >
     If you need to use volatile, you might be (not) solving the wrong problem.
-draft: true
 ---
 ## Overview

-Recently I came across a need to use volatile.
-At the time my spider senses were tingling so I wasn't sure.
+Recently I came across a need to use ```volatile```.
+At the time my spider senses were tingling; I wasn't sure.
 Later, after confirming it was necessary, we changed the code to remove the need for the keyword.
-What follows is the same thing, a bit longer.
+What follows is the same message, a bit longer.

 ## The Beginning

 A team I've been coaching was working on code that was multi-threaded.
 More on that later, but in summary:
-* One thread existed to capture log output from an application running in PCF
+* One thread existed to capture log output from an application running in PCF.
 * Another thread waited on values in that log first wait to publish a message and then wait for a result.
-* The group I was with didn't write the original solution
+* The group I was with didn't write the original solution, so while there are some automated tests, we were back-filling missing tests.

 As I looked at the code collecting the log lines, it looked something like the following;